rsl/board_of_review/README.md

-board_of_review
+Board of Review
 ===============

-Comment spam detection and marking system
+A comment spam detection and marking system.

+Which you can find here: https://github.com/rsl/bored_of_review

+This here is just dummy repo to catch people who mishear the intentional pun of the gem name.